malach-it/developers.boruta/docs/provider-configuration/backends/type.md

 # Backends configuration | Type

 Backends parameters help to __manage identity storage and associated features__ within the server.
-Those are to keep credentials and identities while providing them abilities helping to manage authorization and authentication provided by identity provider interfaces.
+Those are to keep credentials and identities while providing them abilities helping to manage authorization and authentication provided by the identity provider interfaces.

 :::note Parameters sections
 [Backends](/docs/provider-configuration/configure-backends) can be customized through either the Administration API or the user interface providing 6 __categories of settings__: